PLACES TO VISIT

-Since buying our property in 2018, we have spent many hours exploring our region.
+Since buying our property in 2018, we have spent many hours exploring our beautiful region.
 We have put together a list of our favourite places so far to share with you.
-We hope you will enjoy looking through our ideas.
-Look out for Phase 2, coming soon!
+We hope you will enjoy looking through our ideas and that you will love these places as much as we do!

 Our beautiful village of Léhon is proud to have the Petite Cité de Caractère (small City of Character) award for its preserved old town, cobbled streets, ornate facades, general all-round beauty and protected character.
 On every street, you can observe the pretty stone buildings, coloured doors and floral displays, making it a village you will never forget.
 Stroll down the alleyways and marvel at the tiny front doors, each one prettier than the last.